Snarenkumar/GDSE_TODOLIST/README.md

-# 📝 Django To-Do List Project
+# 📝 Django FULLSTACK To-Do List Project with Mysql Database Link

 Welcome to the **Django To-Do List** project!
 This simple yet powerful application helps you manage your tasks and allocate time with ease.